nimaiji/huffman-coding/README.md

 ## MinHeap

-you also can generate min-heap tree for huffman tree but remember in huffman class min-heap tree automatically generated for huffman-tree
+You can also generate min-heap tree for huffman tree but remember in huffman class min-heap tree automatically generated for huffman-tree
 ```python
 value = 20
 name = 'head'